top of page

 No Cruising Zone, Food and Liquors, No Ball Playing: All the signs from Fullerton Avenue

 Eve Ewing's, "All I ever really wanted you to know about me / was Fullerton Avenue" inspired my own poetry efforts.
-I first read the poem as a professional development activity lead by my principal.
-The poem is part of Ewing's collection of poems published in her book Electric Arches.
-Our faculty read it to reflect on how the places we live impact the people we are and how that impacts the way we teach our students.
+I read the poem during a professional development activity.
+The poem is part of Ewing's collection of poems from her book Electric Arches.
+Our faculty read it to reflect on how the places we live impact who we are and how that impacts how we teach our students.

-Ewing's poem amazed me, because it was about the same place I was raised, Fullerton and Kimball.
+Ewing's poem amazed me, because was also raised on Fullerton and Kimball.
 On occasions we both rode the Fullerton bus past our normal stop as a safety precaution.
-I could feel the sights, smells and sounds she captures because I lived it as well.
+I felt the sights, smells and sounds she captured - because I lived it.
 She captures the Logan Square of so few white people, you were either Polish or the child of a leftist.

 I was also amazed at our different experiences.
-Part of it was me being a boy who played sports all over the alleys, parks and boulevards of the neighborhood.
+I was a boy who played sports all over the alleys, parks and boulevards of the neighborhood.
 It was our age differences, Fullerton Avenue was a much different place in the 80's and 90's (when the Bulls were winning titles) than it was when Ewing came of age.
 Ewing described a community at the tail end of a gentrification process.
 My experience was a community at the nascent transition.

 My poem focused on all the signs I read as a youth on and around Fullerton Avenue.